 To do all the above, you will first need to find a decent, reputable broker.
 While new online brokers are popping up every day, unfortunately, they do not all offer a good level of service, and some are outright scams so do be careful.
 We are proud, however, to recommend our online trading platform, “TradeOr”, which has built a considerable reputation within the industry, and it is being well-received in the trading community.
 At TradeOr we enable purchases on Ripple and many more cryptocurrencies, as well as stocks, currency pairs, and commodities.
 You will have access to derivative bets, such as CFDs and price analysis tools to help predict the future movements of your assets.

 Although Ripple has a lawsuit against the SEC hanging over it, they are still managing to make gains and their future price forecast is overwhelmingly bullish.
 Ripple trading can come in many forms.
 The simplest way to invest in Ripple is by purchasing the token associated with it, XRP.
 TradeOr can also offer traders a number of derivative bets to undertake, including leveraging more money through CFDs.
 The online trading broker you choose is important and TradeOr has a fantastic reputation.
-It has a broad range of markets, numerous market indicators available for use, a fantastic support team and even a “demo account” to practice trading on.
+It has a broad range of markets, numerous market indicators available for use and a fantastic support team.